Angus-C-git/SecSheets/Web/Injection/XSS/XSS.md

 ## Overview

-+ Cross Site Scripting or XXS vulnerabilities arise when user controlled data is injected into the DOM in such a way that it can be interpreted as JavaScript resulting in its execution via the browser
+Cross Site Scripting or XXS vulnerabilities arise when user controlled data is injected into the DOM in such a way that it is interpreted as JavaScript by the parser resulting in its execution when rendred by the browser.

 ## Identification Payloads